In His Majesty’s Secret Service

-The work Lewis was given to do as a Secret Service agent, was directly in tune with his talents and abilities.
-In fact, his well-known voice is once of the reason he was likely chosen for the task since it would increase the likelihood of the Icelandic people listening to the message.
+The work Lewis was given to do as a Secret Service agent was directly in tune with his talents and abilities.
+In fact, his well-known voice is one of the reason he was likely chosen for the task since it would increase the likelihood of the Icelandic people listening to the message.

 Stories like this one also remind me that God uniquely crafts and genuinely calls every person.
 Like Lewis, I get to spend my days applying the gifts and abilities God gave me and at the same time staying ready for a call out of my ordinary and into the extraordinary.